 This one is pretty self-explanatory and a no-brainer.
 When SHTF, we guarantee you that places, roads, and highways won’t look the same when society was still alright.
 Things will change, so it’s best to have items that will help you navigate your way to your bug out location.

 Water and Food

 Your BOB is bound to have food, but remember, you’re not supposed to touch that supply.
-Which means you need to outfit your vehicle with the essentials, too.
-Pack up the following:
+That means you need to outfit your bug out vehicle with the essentials, too.
+Pack the following:

 - Bottled drinking water